 What is Klinik?

-We have been reviewing our appointment system which had to adapt due to COVID but now needs to change again.
 We want to move away from everyone needing to speak to a doctor before a face to face appointment is arranged.
 We also need a system which can better make use of other clinicians we now have access to.
 We’ve considered patient and staff feedback, and our aim is to make sure we offer fair access to our appointments based on medical need.

 Triage is the assignment of urgency of illnesses to decide the order of treatment of a large number of patients.
 Prior to the Covid-19 pandemic we only triaged some urgent/same day requests.
 We are adopting this model of total triage which means that every patient request for care will be reviewed before an appointment is booked.
 This might mean something simple like a blood test being arranged before you see or speak to a doctor or another clinician.